noaeisnkut/second_clothes_project/README.md

 kubectl get applications -n argocd
 **Access your application via the ALB created by the ALB controller + Ingress:** kubectl get ingress flask-ingress -n staging -w
+**when you want to push a commit and triiger dev or staging or prod env, just run:** git add .(something that changed) git commit -m "trigger workflow [dev] git puah